 The Vancouver Turkic Festival is a free Turkish festival with live entertainment at North Vancouver’s Shipbuilders’ Square on the last Sunday in May.

 The festival was cancelled in 2020 because of the coronavirus pandemic.
-It likely didn’t happen in 2021 either.
-Hopefully it returns in 2022 (although it doesn’t look likely).
+It didn’t happen in 2021 either, at least not to our knowledge.
+Hopefully it will return again in the future.

 Turkic Festival at North Vancouver’s Shipyards

 The Vancouver Turkic Festival was going to celebrate its 4th year in 2020 with a showcasing of Turkish culture, food and music in North Vancouver’s Shipyards District.
 However, the festival was cancelled due to COVID-19.

 In 2020 the event was going to take place on Sunday, May 31st, from noon until 8 pm.
 2022 dates and details are to be confirmed.

 In years when it doesn’t get cancelled due to global pandemics, the festival happens at Shipbuilders’ Square which is located at 15 Wallace Mews just a short walk from Lonsdale Quay in North Vancouver.